lionelmace/iks-lab/book/02-deploy-app.md

     iks-325510-483cccd2f0d38128dd40d2b711142ba9-0000
     ```

 1. Set the path to the docker image in the IBM Cloud Container Registry.
-Replace <registry-region> and <registry-namespace> (including <>).
+Replace the registry-region and the registry-namespace (including <>).

     ```sh
     export DOCKER_IMG=<registry-region>.icr.io/<registry-namespace>/<docker-image-name>:<docker-tag>